dotnet/docs/docs/async/async-csharp-vb.rst

 * ``async void`` should only be used for event handlers.

 Why?
-That's the only reason they were allowed in the first place.
-Async programming revolved around the ``Task`` and ``Task<T>`` objects, which provide flexibility in dealing with any asynchronous work that needs to be done.
+That's the only reason they were allowed in the first place!
+Async programming uses the ``Task`` and ``Task<T>`` objects, which provide flexibility in dealing with any asynchronous work that needs to be done.
 Throwing that out of the window with ``async void`` doesn't follow the model very well.
 Here's some specific issues:

     (a) Exceptions thrown in an ``async void`` method can't be caught.